 When meetings get bigger and happen increasingly more often, their purpose fades and accountability for actions becomes blurred.
 Greater numbers of employees feeling obliged to ‘show up’ for lots of meetings makes it more difficult for them to allocate productive hours for work that needs to get done.

 Stanford researchers have confirmed that continuous video calls are more tiring to deal with than other forms of digital communication - we are being exhausted by constant close-up eye contact, loss of usual mobility and the removal of our subconscious ability to interpret body language and other non-verbal cues.1 The risk that productive hours are doubly impacted by ‘Zoom’ fatigue is real.
+Companies must learn to adapt their workstyles to assist employees to be at their productive best, not fatigued from constant video.

 This will become particularly acute in the future as businesses take into account that hybrid hours – mixed working in the office and remotely - may not occur at the same time.
 Remote working during the pandemic helped to accommodate individuals’ different circumstances, with some being able to re-allocate work to productive intervals outside the standard ‘9-5’.